kylelillie/AlbertaIndustryMap/README.md

 # albertaIndustryMap
-Mapping sector location quotients and business locations.
+Mapping sector location quotients and business locations in Alberta, Canada.
+The business data is not available on Github due to licensing restrictions.
+Feel free to add your own.